-- The Renuvion[®] Dermal System is an electrosurgical device for dermatological procedures for the treatment of moderate to severe wrinkles and rhytides, limited to patients with Fitzpatrick skin types I, II or III.
-The treatment is achieved through controlled heating of the outer layers of the skin so that part or all of the epidermis becomes non-viable and there is controlled thermal modification to the underlying dermis. - Apyx Medical wants to present you with current scientific discourse.
+- Renuvion Dermal Handpiece is indicated for dermatological procedures for the treatment of moderate to severe wrinkles and rhytides, limited to patients with Fitzpatrick skin types I, II, or III. - Apyx Medical wants to present you with current scientific discourse.
 Specific usage outside of the cleared indications may not be safe or effective.